Wisdom Weavers – Northern New Mexico Nonprofit Women of Color Leadership Program

 • Three hours per session

-We're seeking passionate changemakers who reflect the rich diversity of New Mexico's communities.
-Applications will be accepted from women/femmes of color who work in New Mexico's nonprofit sector, whether you're currently in a leadership role or have clear leadership aspirations.
+For this program, we sought passionate change makers who reflect the rich diversity of New Mexico's communities.
+We accepted applications from women/femmes of color who work in New Mexico's nonprofit sector, whether currently in a leadership role or who have clear leadership aspirations.
 This program is designed for leaders who bring rich cultural wisdom and lived experiences, are ready for deep personal and professional growth, and want to create lasting change in their communities.

 • Deeply connected to their cultural heritage and wisdom